Emishi: Emishi–Ainu

 It is generally accepted that the Emishi were ethnically related to the Ainu people, with both descending from the Jomon people of Northern Japan.
 The exact relationship between the Emishi and Ainu however remains disputed; they may either share a common "pre-Ainu" ancestor or Emishi tribes are ancestral to the later Ainu via the Satsumon culture.
-Both Emishi and Ainu were historically referred to as 'Ezo', with this name written using the same kanji characters.
+Both Emishi and Ainu were historically referred to as 'Ezo' (though both the words Emishi and Ezo are written using the same kanji, 蝦夷).
 The Esan culture of northern Honshu is associated with this population and later gave rise to the Satsumon culture which is ancestral to the modern Ainu people of Hokkaido including some Okhotsk culture influence.
 Unlike the Ainu, the Emishi were horse riders and iron workers, pointing to cultural divergences between early Ainu and the Emishi.
 While there is evidence for some agriculture (millet and rice), the Emishi were mostly horse riders, hunters, fishers and traders.

 The Emishi of Northern Honshu primarily spoke an Ainu-related language.
 The Matagi are suggested to be the descendants of these Ainu-speakers, which also contributed several toponyms and loanwords, related to geography and certain forest and water animals which they hunted, to the local Japonic-speaking people.